Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Balanced comfort for sitting and casual lounging

-• Guest-friendly width and stable feel
+• Guest-friendly width and steady two-person feel

-• Springy support that doesn’t feel stiff
+• Spring support that stays lively without turning stiff

 • Who it is best for